muratk3n/thirdwave/en/tweets/2020/week3.md

 That's the spirit.
-Instead of going to bizarro land to handle non-differentiability, approximate with smooth func, and use tried-and-true, well-behaving methods on differentiable funcs.
+Instead of going to bizarro land to handle non-differentiability, approximate with smooth func, and use well-behaving methods on differentiable funcs.
 Fu#$in Russkie motherf--ker.
 Good job.

 Yurii Nesterov: "Historically, the subgradient methods were the first numerical schemes for non-smooth convex minimization ..
 We present a